yangrc1234/VolumeCloud/README.md

 1. Attach VolumeCloudRenderer to your camera.
 It's advised to put it before any post processing scripts.
 Once you add the script, the values in Inspector be filled with default values, and you should see effect right away.
 ![](./Screenshots/setup.png)
 2. Adjust rendering settings.
-* The down sample option let cloud rendered into a low-resolution buffer, which greatly saves gpu performance.
+* **DownSample** option let cloud rendered into a low-resolution buffer, which greatly saves gpu performance.
 Setting to 1 means half the resolution, and 2 for quater.
-* Quality option controls the sample count during raymarching.
+* **Quality** option controls the sample count during raymarching.
 Lower quality only does half samples than high quality.
 Some noise pattern are visible when using low quality.
-* Allow cloud front object.
+* **Allow cloud front object**.
 Turn on this option so that cloud could be rendered in front of object, but this brings a little artifact when object moves around.
 If you're sure your camera won't go into cloud, uncheck it.
-* Use Ap system.
+* **Use Ap system**.
 Check this only when AtmosphereScatteringLutManager script in scene.
 (It will have impact on performance, since the atmosphere scattering system is not very optimized.
 I only used it for the screenshot.)
 The script has a config parameter.
 Create a new config by rightclick - Create - Volume Cloud Configuration.
 By default there's a config file under Assets\VolumeCloud\Example.
 There're many paramters you can tweak in the config file.
 Most of the params are intuitive enough to play with.
 3. Adjust cloud properties in the config file.
 See below.